benbaggs46/SYSC3110_RISK/README.md

 The game will then start!

-#### Valid Commands and Syntax:

-- Separate all command words and arguments with commas only (',')
-- All names are case insensitive
-- Do not use commas in Continent, Territory, or Player names
-- Extra arguments after commands will be ignored
-- <argument:int> signifies an integer argument
-- <argument:String> signifies a name as a string argument

-PLAY,<player_number:int>
-- Starts a new game of RISK with the specified number of players
-- The number of players must be between 2 and 6

-PROCEED
-- Moves to the next phase of the player's turn, or to the next player's turn

-PLACE,<territory:String>,<army_number:int>
-- During the FORTIFY phase, places new armies in the specified territory
-- This is not a permanent action, and can be undone by the RETRACT command
-- Army placements become confirmed once the player ends the fortify phase

-RETRACT,<territory:String>,<army_number:int>
-- Removes armies placed using the PLACE command, allowing them to be placed elsewhere

-ATTACK,<defending_territory:String>,<attacking_territory:String>,<attacker_number:int>
-- During the ATTACK phase, performs an attack between the specified territories
-- The attacker will attempt to roll with the specified number of dice (between 1 and 3)

-FORTIFY,<to_territory:String>,<from_territory:String>,<army_number:int>
-- During the FORTIFY phase, moves armies between the specified territories
-- Once a successful fortification is completed, the players turn will end automatically

-PRINT
-- Prints a description of the entire board

-INFO,<object_name:String>
-- Shows more information about the specified object (Continent, Territory, or Player)

-HELP
-- Displays a help message detailing all commands

-QUIT
-- Quits the game

 #### Playing the Game
-1. To start playing type:
-    ```
-    play,<number of players>
-    ```
-    Where number of players is an integer from 2-6.
+1. To start, click the play buton and enter the number of players in the promt that will appear.
+The number of players is between 2-6.
 2. Next, type in the players names.
 3. Then, the first player's turn starts.
 They will be given a number of armies based on the number of territories they control and any entire continents they control.
-They must place these armies using the PLACE command as specified above.
+They must place these armies, and will be finalized using the PLACE button as specified above.
-4. These placements are not immediately permanent, and can be undone using the RETRACT command.
-Placements will be confirmed once the player begins the ATTACK phase of their turn using the PROCEED command.
+4. These placements are not immediately permanent, and can be undone using the RETRACT button.
+Placements will be confirmed once the player begins the ATTACK phase of their turn using the PROCEED button.
 The player must place all armies they have been given before starting the ATTACK phase.
 5. The ATTACK phase will now begin.
-The player can use the ATTACK command to attack any unowned territory that is neighbouring one that the player does own.
-Then, the defender will be asked how many armies they wish to use for defense.
+The player can use the ATTACK button to finalizr any attack on any unowned territory that is neighbouring one that the player does own.
+Then, the defender will be asked how many armies they wish to use for defense via a text prompt.
 The attacker may attack with up to 3 armies, and the defender can defend with up to 2 armies.
 If the defending territory runs out of armies the attacker gains control of the territory and can then decide how many pieces to move from the attacking territory to the newly conquered territory.
 The attacker must move at least as many armies as they used for the conquering attack, and must leave at least one army in the territory they attacked from.
 The attacker may attack as many times as they like.
-6. Next the player types PROCEED to move to the FORTIFY phase of the turn.
+6. Next the player clicks the PROCEED button to move to the FORTIFY phase of the turn.
 The player can move any number of armies from any territory they control to any other territory that is connected to the original territory through only territories owned by the player.
 This may only be done once.
 Once a successful fortification is completed, the next player's turn will begin.
-If the player does not wish to fortify any armies, they can end their turn using the PROCEED command.
+If the player does not wish to fortify any armies, they can end their turn using the PROCEED button.
 7. Then, it will immediately become the next player's turn, which will play the same as the first player's turn.
 The game will cycle turns through players until a winner is decided.
 8. If a player no longer controls any territories, they are eliminated from the game.
 They will not have any more turns.
 9. Once only one player is left, the game is over and they are declared the winner.
-10. After a game is finished, the game will return to its starting state, where the PLAY command may be used to start a new game.
-If the PLAY command is used during a game still in progress, the board will be reset and a new game will begin.
+10. After a game is finished, the game will return to its starting state, where the PLAY button may be used to start a new game.
+If the PLAY button is used during a game still in progress, the board will be reset and a new game will begin.
-11. At any time, the user may request more information about any player, continent, or territory using the INFO command as specified above.
-The PRINT command will display all board information at once.
+11. At any time, the user may request more information about any player, continent, or territory using the INFO button as specified above.
+The PRINT button will display all board information at once.
-12. At any time, the user may enter the QUIT command to terminate the program.
+12. At any time, the user may enter the QUIT button to terminate the program.

 #### Example Turn:
 At the beginning of this turn, PLAYER_A has 3 armies in India and 2 in China.
 PLAYER_B has 2 armies in Siam.
 All three of these territories neighbour each other.